Yabdro/Applied-Security-CA-Project/README.md

     - Dakota for the Database and CA
     - Benedict for the Backups
     - Grace for the sysadmin access Gateway
-- The IP addresses for the internal network (and for the fake internet network) are static, and the /etc/hosts files of every machine contain the aliases for the IP addresses of the other (relevant) machines (e.g. doing `ping Dakota` from the Webserver will ping the Database machine).
+- The IP addresses for the internal network (and for the fake internet network) are static, and the /etc/hosts files of every machine contain the aliases for the other (relevant) machines (e.g. doing `ping Dakota` from the Webserver will ping the Database machine).

 # Network info